How Much Does Mobile Home Skirting Installation Cost in 2025?

 Materials

 Skirting materials affect the preparation work and the type of professional needed for installation.
 You can choose from various materials, including aluminum, vinyl, and fiber cement.
-Metal skirting is easier to remove and reinstall if you plan to move your mobile home soon.
+Metal skirting is relatively simple to remove and reinstall, making it a practical choice if you expect to relocate your mobile home.
 Before choosing a material, consult a local siding professional to discuss the best skirting material for your lifestyle and climate.

 Labor

-Labor costs are one of the most significant cost factors, often accounting for 60% of the project's total.
+Labor accounts for an average of 60% of the overall budget, making it one of the largest cost factors.
 Mobile home skirting installers charge between $60 and $125 per hour, depending on the project's complexity and size.
 A professional can install skirting for most mobile homes in one day, depending on the home's size and the ground level.

 Size